-The Mayo School of Health Sciences Recreational Therapy Internship prepares individuals for professional practice in hospitals, clinics and private practice.
+The Mayo Clinic School of Health Sciences Recreational Therapy Internship prepares individuals for professional practice in hospitals, clinics and private practice.
 Through your patient care responsibilities and clinical experiences, you attend to the patient's daily care needs.

 The Recreational Therapy Internship enables you to: